Darbunderscore/DbTrailers/README.md

 This project is a fork of [TheaterTrailers](https://github.com/Electronickss/TheaterTrailers) by [Electronickss](https://github.com/Electronickss) and 99% of the code is still his.
 Other contributors are: [TristBella](https://github.com/TristBella).

 This is a Python script that automates the downloading of movie trailers from YouTube using youtube-dl.
 Moive trailers are downloaded if their release date hasn't been reached.
 The videos will auto-delete when the movie is released.
 Files and folders are named with the standard naming convetions of  Plex and The Movie DB.
 A "Coming Soon" image is copied in as `poster.jpg` and two versions of the trailer are stored.
 One is stored with `-trailer` in the name so Plex recognizes it as the trailer and the other is recognized as the movie.

+NOTE: Because of how this function is implemented, the *Recently Released Movies* and *Recently Added in Movies* categories will be populated with the "fake" movies.
+This is due to Plex only playing trailers for movies already in the Library.
+Also, the selection of trailers is random across all movies in the library.
+It is recommended to delete any existing trailers before implementing this script.

-## Fixes/Changes
+## Fixes/Changes from Forked TheaterTrailers Project:
 1. checkcashe function: Made it compatible with python3.
-2. videodownloader function: Delete the youtube_dl cache before each download to cut down on 403: forbidden errors
+2. videodownloader function: Now deletes the youtube_dl cache before each download to cut down on 403: forbidden errors
-3. videodownloader function: Added a 3 second pause after download to account for post-processing and eliminate file copy errors
+3. videodownloader function: Added a 3 second pause after download to account for post-processing and to eliminate file copy errors
 4. videodownloader function: Performing a chmod on the downloaded file and poster.jpg to 777 to resolve access issues if you're using a different user for the cron job
 5. videodownloader function: Fixed some glitches with file copies when you're using a custom library location in the .config
 6. Misc. fixes by TristBella via [theatertrailers.txt](https://github.com/Electronickss/TheaterTrailers/files/6013437/theaterTrailers.txt)
-7. cleanup function: Now references trailerLocation instead of the default Trailers directory so cleanup can be ran even if using non-default location.
+7. cleanup function: Now references trailerLocation variable instead of the default Trailers directory so cleanup can be ran even if using non-default location.
 8. Checks for trailers.conf and non-default, non-empty value for TMDB API key.
 ---
 # Why?